xingchenchan/csen60/week_9/privacy.md

     use cookies for better user experience and easier tracking

     privacy policiy: do we obtain or not?  obey the law, what the web site does with andy information it collects, it has the right of blocing people

+  -Digital certificate:
+    The contents of a server's digital certificate include:
+    -The public key, effective date of certificate, authenciation of this website